-Student Responsibilities
+Student Responsibilities:

-- Agree to use the site in a responsible, ethical and legal manner in accordance with the Acceptable Use Policy - Regularly monitor their progress in classes - Communicate with teacher regarding questions about progress - Student will not share their password - Students will not attempt to harm or destroy the school or the district's data or networks. - Students will not attempt to access information or any account assigned to another user.
+- Agree to use the site in a responsible, ethical and legal manner in accordance with the Acceptable Use Policy - · Regularly monitor their progress in classes - · Communicate with teacher regarding questions about progress - Will not share their password - Will not attempt to harm or destroy the school or the district's data or networks. - Will not attempt to access information or any account assigned to another user.

-Parent Responsibilities
+Parent/Guardians Responsibilities:

 - Agree to use the site in a responsible, ethical and legal manner in accordance with the Acceptable Use Policy - Use Aspen X2 with your student(s) to monitor your child's progress - Maximize use of technology resources.
-Paper copies of Progress and Report cards will only be printed and sent home upon request - Provide current personal, family, and emergency information to the schools - Report discrepancies/errors in Aspen X2 data to appropriate building staff (as illustrated in the PowerPoint available to parents on the Weymouth Schools website) - Parents/guardians will not attempt to harm or destroy the school or the district's data or networks. - Parents/guardians and students attempt to access information or any account assigned to another user.
+Paper copies of Progress and Report cards will only be printed and sent home upon request - Provide current personal, family, and emergency information to the schools - Report discrepancies/errors in Aspen X2 data to appropriate building staff (as illustrated in the PowerPoint available to parents on the Weymouth Schools website) - Will not attempt to harm or destroy the school or the district's data or networks. - Will not attempt to access information or any account assigned to another user.